Persimmon plc explained

 History

-In 2001, Persimmon acquired Beazer Homes UK, for £612m, taking output to over 12,000 a year.[4]
-The deal came about after Beazer and Bryant announced a 'merger of equals' to create a new house builder called Domus.[6]
-However, Taylor Woodrow stepped in with a £556 million bid for Bryant, and Persimmon bought Beazer, a company named after its founder Brian Beazer, and originally started in Bath.
-The acquisition of Beazer brought with it Charles Church, an upmarket housing business founded by Charles and Susanna Church in 1965.[7]
+In early 2001, Persimmon acquired Beazer Homes UK in exchange for £612 million, which brought the company's annual output to over 12,000 homes per year.[26]
+[4] The deal came about after Beazer and Bryant announced a 'merger of equals' that was to create a new house builder called Domus.[27]
+However, Taylor Woodrow stepped in with a £556 million bid for Bryant while Persimmon bought Beazer.[28]
+[29] The acquisition of Beazer brought with it the upmarket housing business Charles Church;[30] months after the purchase, Persimmon incurred considerable losses as well as legal action that related to Church.[31]

-In May 2024, Persimmon was reported to be considering a bid for Legal & General's subsidiary Cala Homes, valued at around £1bn.[9]
+In May 2024, Persimmon was reported to be considering a bid for Legal & General's subsidiary Cala Homes, which was valued at around £1 billion.[41]

 Operations